Engenuics/Razor_Atmel/README.md

-# mpgl1
+#Razor_Atmel
-An IAR project comprising of the Source Code for the MPGL2 Razor Development Board.
+An IAR project comprising of the source code for the Engenucis Razor Atmel development boards.